When To Splurge & When To Save When Building Your Wardrobe

 Again, I realize a “non-splurge” price means different things to different people.
 Some probably think my entire wardrobe is made up of splurge items, but when it comes to tops to go with my jeans, dresses (which I don’t wear very often), and fashion jewelry, I don’t want to spend a lot because I don’t keep them long enough or wear them often enough to justify the expense of a higher quality item.

-The shorts and shoes are more of a mid-range price point for me, and I would say a lot of my clothes and shoes fall that category.
+The shorts and sandals are more of a mid-range price point for me, and I would say a lot of my clothes and shoes fall that category.
 They may be a splurge for some and a save for others — it all depends on personal budget and how we scale our wardrobe purchases.

 I would also put sunglasses on my splurge list, but I know a lot of people don’t trust themselves to keep up with them and prefer to save on these.
 It’s definitely a personal decision — in fact, all of these are.